include-cpp/include-cpp.github.io/README.md

 ### Formatting

-* Fix the position and resizing of the new Sidebar, so it looks good on a wide range of screen widths
+* Fix the position and resizing of the new Sidebar, so it looks good on a wide range of screen widths - see [Issue 14](https://github.com/include-cpp/include-cpp.github.io/issues/14)